syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/animation.md

 # AnimationSettings

 The Stepper progress bar can be animated during each step transition.
-You can use the [animation](https://ej2.syncfusion.com/javascript/documentation/api/stepper/#animation) property in the Stepper setting the [enable](https://ej2.syncfusion.com/javascript/documentation/api/stepper/animationModel/#enable) property to `true`.
+You can use the [animation](https://ej2.syncfusion.com/javascript/documentation/api/stepper/#animation) property in the Stepper by setting the [enable](https://ej2.syncfusion.com/javascript/documentation/api/stepper/animationModel/#enable) property to `true`.
 By default, it is `true`.

 ## Enabling animation